Mor Kulambu Recipe | Mor Kuzhambu

 - The recipe cannot be scaled as is.

-This Mor Kulambu recipe from the archives, originally published in May 2018 has been updated and republished on February 2023.
+Mor Kulambu recipe from the archives was originally published on May 2018.

 Amazing!!!
 Please continue to keep this blog updated !!
 Have been reading it for years!